 Scale the North Sea on a surfboard, kayak past castles along our coastline, windsurf on the largest, man-made lake in the UK and canoe along rivers that wind through our market towns.
 The water sports in Northumberland are endless, and will add a little extra excitement to your trip.

-Pick up a paddleboard, surf boards or wetsuits at one of our surf shops on the coast and explore the waters around our quiet bays and outstanding beache
+Pick up a stand up paddle board, surf boards or wetsuits at one of our surf shops and explore the waters around the quiet bays and outstanding beache

-s.
-If you need some guidance, you can book lessons for various water sports with the county’s excellent providers, such as kayaking, canoeing and paddle boarding.
+s of the Northumberland coast.
+If you need some guidance, you can book lessons for various water sports with the county’s excellent providers, such as sea kayaking, canoeing and paddle boarding.

 Head out to the Farne Islands

 and go diving with grey seals (and maybe even dolphins) from this magical group of small islands and rocky outcrops.
 Various diving centres offer shallow and deep diving trips, as well as wildlife boat trips, for an unforgettable experience.

 If you prefer to explore by boat, The Coquet Shorebase Trust in Amble

 provides water-based activities for all ages and abilities including canoeing, kayaking, raft building and powerboating.
 Or, row along one of our rivers; there are bookable experiences on the River Coquet

 , where you can go kayaking or canoeing past Warkworth Castle.
 Stretch your visit to an overnight stay for a night or two and find places to stay in Warkworth